 Vietnam is a beautiful destination with a natural beauty like no other place in the world.
 Vietnam’s natural treasure is Halong Bay, an azure bay dotted with hundreds of conical limestone islands.
 One of the best ways to fully experience the area is with a luxury two day journey on the Jasmine luxury cruise from the Heritage Line Cruises.

 Halong Bay is a UNESCO world heritage site.
 It has been a beauty to behold for a thousand years before UNESCO came to admire it.
-Ha Long mean’s descending dragon in the Sino-Vietnamese language.
-When the first inhabitants gazed upon this majestic clusters of conical peaks they believed it was created by dragons sent from the gods.
-These dragons spit out jewels and jade into the sea which grew into sharp islands in order to protect the local people from invaders.
+Ha Long means ” descending dragon ” in the Sino-Vietnamese language, and when the first inhabitants gazed upon this majestic cluster of conical peaks they believed it was created by dragons sent from the gods.
+These dragons spat out jewels and jade into the sea which grew into sharp islands in order to protect the local people from invaders.

 There are 23 cabins on board.
-The deluxe rooms are comfortable in size with rich wood paneling and queen size bed and en-suite bathroom with shower.
+The deluxe rooms are comfortable in size with rich wood panelling, a queen size bed and en-suite bathroom with shower.
 The Junior Suites are even larger with a Jacuzzi bath as well.
-All have large French Doors and windows letting in the sunlight as well as panoramic outdoor views.
+All have large French doors and windows letting in the sunlight as well as panoramic outdoor views.

-The first part of the trip guest are just agog and fascinating in being among these incredible formations.
-After they settle in they will be ready to explore and see more of the sites and the island up close and personal.
+During the first part of the trip guests are just agog and fascinated about being amongst these incredible formations.
+After they settle in they will be ready to explore and see more of the sites and the islands up close and personal.

 The next excursion brought us to the Tien Ong cave which saw human inhabitants from 10,000 BC.
 It was a massive cave with impressive stalagmites and stalactites.

 Our final excursion was to Ti Top Island.
 This tear shaped island is probably the most popular with many of the area’s boats setting off their passengers for a visit.
 In addition to a few food and vending stands there is a popular beach.
 The main attraction is the look out.